Signs You’re Working With The Wrong Cloud Service Provider

 Poor responsiveness from the cloud partner

 Nothing good can come off a relationship where communication is delayed, and grievances attended to only reluctantly or after multiple reminders.
 If your early experience with your cloud partner is that they are not reasonably responsive, more likely than not, the situation will probably get worse as you go along.
-Ideally, part of your due diligence should have been to make enquiries about the cloud provider’s reputation with regard to responsiveness.
+Ideally, part of your due diligence should have made inquiries about the cloud provider’s reputation concerning responsiveness.
 If you find yourself saddled with a partner who procrastinates, it might be worth considering the option of cutting your losses early, instead of waiting until it gets even more complicated.

 Lax security measures to protect your data

-If you’re dealing with sensitive data, it is imperative that your cloud partner is taking every precaution necessary to keep it secure while ensuring no laws are broken in the process.
-If your data is your wealth, you should be opting for a partner that offers customised and sophisticated data security plans.
+If you’re dealing with sensitive data, your cloud partner must be taking every precaution necessary to keep it secure while ensuring no laws are broken in the process.
+If your data is your wealth, you should be opting for a partner that offers customized and sophisticated data security plans.
 Despite claiming to do so, if you find that your cloud partner has a blasé attitude towards data breaches and privacy, re-evaluate your relationship with them.
 Independent checks at regular intervals will help you gauge whether your partner is upholding their end of the bargain.

 Rigid way of operating

-Some businesses need cloud partners that are flexible, and willing to adjust to their fluctuating and changing needs.
-If you’re one of them, but your partner allows the use of only one hypervisor, makes migration a painful task, or has very little room for customisation, it is wrong for you.
+Some businesses need cloud partners that are flexible and willing to adjust to their fluctuating and changing needs.
+If you’re one of them, but your partner allows the use of only one hypervisor, makes migration a painful task, or has very little room for customization, it is wrong for you.

 Your cloud partner hasn’t planned and accounted for the future.

 When it comes to the IT industry, change is the only constant.
-To be able to serve you for a long time, your cloud partner needs to have a solid future strategy that reflects your own growth vision.
+To be able to serve you for a long time, your cloud partner needs to have a stable future strategy that reflects your own growth vision.